 When change efforts are sustained over time, your entire organization from board members and executive leadership to front-line staff, as well as funders, customers and community supporters, will realize diversity’s promise, namely better thinking, increased productivity, and greater mission fulfillment.

 Our all-hands-on-deck approach will generate best thinking and greater capacity to embrace system-wide adaptive change, breakdown silos, embrace diversity, and guarantee mission success.
 When used consistently, our rich menu of inclusive practices will transform your nonprofit’s culture and deliver on diversity’s dream.

-Learn more about Mark Smutny, Civic Reinventions and our professional facilitation services, consulting, coaching, and training by sending Mark an email.
-He will personally respond.
-You may also schedule a free, sixty-minute consulting session by clicking on this link.
+Learn more about my consulting, professional facilitation services, coaching, and training by sending me an email.
+I will personally respond.
+You may also schedule a free, sixty-minute consulting session on the homepage.

 “I highly recommend Mark Smutny as an organizer, consultant and strategist for community development work.
 Mark was instrumental in engaging community stakeholders through retreats, World Cafés, and other tools to empower citizens to make Pasadena’s downtown a safer, more walkable and prosperous destination.
 Mark was tireless in putting Pasadena’s downtown before city leaders, both staff and elected officials, to achieve the downtown’s objectives.”
 Marsha V. Rood, FAICP, Vice-President, Downtown Pasadena Neighborhood Association